 Link: Search “pet friendly with hot tub” on airbnb.com

 Blue Mountain Cabin offers everything you need for a luxurious weekend getaway or holiday in the country.
-From the cozy wood-burning stove and open concept layout to a chef’s kitchen with modern amenities, master bedroom with ensuite bath and outdoor hot tub, the property — which is dog-friendly — is ideal for your stay.
+From the cozy wood-burning stove and open concept layout to a chef’s kitchen with modern amenities, master bedroom with ensuite bath and outdoor hot tub, the Hudson Valley Airbnb property — which is dog-friendly — is ideal for your stay.
 Located 12 minutes from Saugerties, 15 minutes from Woodstock and 25 mins from Kingston, it’s wonderfully situated for exploration.
 Skiing: 30 minutes to Hunter and 40 minutes to Windham.

-Practically designed for family weekends, girlfriend getaways, and other group gatherings, this spacious four-bedroom house is cozy and cool.
+Practically designed for family weekends, girlfriend getaways, and other group gatherings, this spacious four-bedroom Hudson Valley Airbnb is cozy and cool.
 It features an open floor plan with a wood stove for cooler nights, as well as alluring accents like a claw-foot soaking tub and a trunk-turned-fully stocked minibar.
 The cherry on top is the backyard space, which includes a large deck, outdoor dining and lounge space, and a hot tub.
 Located in Saugerties, you’ll be just a short drive from plenty of activities.
 Tour the Saugerties Lighthouse, then peruse the shops and cafes along walkable Partition Street, or take a trip to nearby Hunter Mountain, a popular winter ski resort known for its year-round music, food, and cultural festivals.